jaeyoung-jane-choi/2020_Store_Sales_Analysis/Preprocess/readme.md

-This is the Preprocessing file
+#### This is how we Preprocessed the org file

+> look through the paper for the cleaning order